lyzhang0614/root-cause-analysis_APG/README.md

 The encoding unicode is: (6) UTF-8.

-Description of specific code files：
+Description of code files：

 (7) demo.py: to input scenario data, select an algorithm and specify parameters.

-(8) root_cause.py: implementation of two algorithms, and output a list of root causes
+(8) root_cause.py: implementation of two algorithms, and output a list of root causes.